ashukv12/terraform/Change Infrastructure/readme.md

 - Configuration

-1. update the ami of your instance.
+1. Update the ami of your instance.
 Change the `aws_instance.app_server` resource under the provider block in `main.tf`, by replacing the current AMI ID with a new one.

 - Apply Changes

+1. To apply the change to the existing resources, use:

-1. `terraform apply`
+`terraform apply`

 2. Respond with a `yes` to execute the planned steps.

 As indicated by the execution plan, Terraform first destroyed the existing instance and then created a new one in its place.